-Marker #2977 - This structure was built in the late 1880s as a residence for German native William Kuhlmann (1856-1918), a successful pharmacist and landholder.
-He sold the home in 1908 to Selina Long King (1831-1910), whose sons operated the local King & King Lumber Co.
-The Boerne Independent School District owned the house from 1920 to 1951, using it for rental property as well as for school-related purposes.
+Marker #2977.
+This structure was built in the late 1880's as a residence for German native William Kuhlmann (1856-1918), a successful pharmacist and landholder.
+He sold the home in 1908 to Selina Long King (1831-1910), whose sons operated the local King & King Lumber Company.
+The Boerne Independent School District owned the house from 1920 to 1951 using it for rental property as well as for school-related purposes.
 Hill Country artist Harry Anthony DeYoung (1893-1956) leased the house for two years while teaching art in San Antonio.
-The Kuhlmann-King house has been owned by the city of Boerne since 1951. (on W side of city hall)
+The Kuhlmann-King house has been owned by the city of Boerne since 1951.